This document can be downloaded here:

 - Review EDI goals regularly and benchmark progress, while keeping accurate, intersectional data up to date.

 - Embed unconscious bias training in organizational practices.

-- Ensure diversity of panels (no manels), shows, workshops, etc. without tokenism.
+- Ensure diversity of panels (no manels), shows, workshops, decision making bodies, committees, etc. without tokenism.

 - When hosting a conference, meeting, event, or workshop, acknowledge the treaty and Indigenous peoples territory of the host site accurately and appropriately.

 - Opening sessions should be a welcome to the territory and an account of its Indigenous history — a sharing of Indigenous knowledges.

 - Work to increase participation by Indigenous peoples in the events organized.

 - Facilitate spaces at the event meant to specifically engage with Indigenous peoples.